Koitere/RockPaperLizards/README.md

 # RockPaperLizards
- Rock Paper Scissors with Lizards
+ Rock Paper Scissors with Lizards and more RNG.

+ You can play for free at: https://gamejolt.com/games/RPL/702085